Brexit: Theresa May Lays Out Her Plan For A Sharp Break With The EU

 The speech signaled that "controlling borders and limiting immigration are more important that the benefits of free trade with the EU," NPR's Frank Langfitt reported from London.

-"That will play well with the 52 percent of voters who backed Brexit last June," he continued, "But economists say, in the long run, it will make the U.K. poorer."
+"That will play well with the 52 percent of voters who backed Brexit last June," he continued.
+"But economists say, in the long run, it will make the U.K. poorer."

 Tim Farron, leader of the opposition Liberal Democrats, told The Guardian that May's plan would do "massive damage" to the economy, and Labour Party leader Jeremy Corbyn told the newspaper that "[May] makes all these optimistic statements, but every economic indicator in Britain is going in the wrong direction."